 Richmond real estate is some of the most expensive in Illinois, although Richmond house values don't compare to the most expensive real estate in the U.S.

-Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Richmond is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Richmond who work in sales jobs (12.01%), office and administrative support (8.76%), and management occupations (8.76%).

 Also of interest is that Richmond has more people living here who work in computers and math than 95% of the places in the US.